Muraad/Monad-CSharp/README.md

 Monad-CSharp
 ============

-Monad like programming with C#
+Monad like programming with C#.

+See Doc folder for detailed description of interface and classes.